Hjaltesorgenfrei/Vulkanologi/README.md

   - Then have a enum of all dependencies and use dependency sorting to call them in the correct order.
 - [ ] Figure out where Components should be placed.
 - [ ] Maybe delete players if they disconnect?
+- [ ] Add a way to have read/write without it impacting of it's execution.
+  - Maybe it is possible with a struct as a template variable <https://brevzin.github.io/c++/2019/12/02/named-arguments/>

 ### Descriptor Layout Idea